Panama is a peculiar country with peculiar

 Remember, we are budget travelers and as usual, this value includes every expense we had in the country: accommodation, food, transportation in the country (not flights), tours and activities, and even ATM or card fees.
 Within Panama, going to San Blas certainly costs extra and raised the cost per day a bit, but again: it’s worth it!

 How to travel in Panama

-#39 Panama is a country where traveling by public transports is very easy.
+#39 Traveling in Panama using public transports is very easy.
 There are plenty of public transports to all the major attractions and tourist destinations, and when there aren’t or take too long, there are shuttles.
 Furthermore, buses are cheap and will keep your budget down.

 A few things to keep in mind if traveling in panama using public transports and shuttles:

 - Take warm clothes when traveling in Panama on long haul buses – they put the air conditioner on the maximum and although it’s like 30º outside, it’s less than 15 inside!
 I really can’t understand why…